KushagraTyagi26/SILVA/README.md

 # 🐾 SILVA — Surveillance and Intervention for Living Wildlife Assistance

-A Flutter app for real-time animal tracking, Geo-fencing, and Rescue reporting.
+A Flutter app for real-time animal tracking, Geo-fencing, and Rescue Reporting.

 ## Features
 - 📍  Live GPS tracking on OpenStreetMap API